 "TheDataWeb is a network of online data libraries and an infrastructure for intelligent browsing.
 TheDataweb provides easy access to data from disparate locations across the internet using DataFerrett as its interface.
 It brings together demographic, economic, environmental, health, and other datasets that are usually separated by geography and/or organization. " Note: to download the DataFerrett, click on Get Data ~ Run.
 Datasets available include National Ambulatory Medical Care Survey, National Health and Nutrition Examination Survey (NHANES), National Health Interview Survey, American Community Survey, Current Population Survey, and many more.

 "The Demographic and Health Surveys (DHS) program has collected, analyzed, and disseminated accurate and representative data on population, health, HIV, and nutrition through more than 300 surveys in over 90 countries."
 Demographic and health surveys provide information on malaria, youth, gender, fertility, nutrition, family planning, maternal health, and HIV/AIDS, among others.
-Data is available using the STATcompiler, which "allows users to make custom tables based on hundreds of demographic and health indicators across more than 70 countries."
+Data is available using the STATcompiler, which allows users to "compare data across countries and trends over time for hundreds of population, health and nutrition indicators.
+Choose indicators for over 200 surveys and create customized tables, graphs, charts and maps."
 In addition, DHS publications are available online, as are datasets (registration required for datasets access, but the data is available at no cost).
-The new Spatial Data Repository GIS resource allows for mapping of MEASURE DHS and U.S. Census Bureau data.
+The Spatial Data Repository GIS resource allows for mapping of DHS Program and U.S. Census Bureau data.
+The DHS Program is funded by the U.S. Agency for International Development (USAID) and is implemented by ICF International.

 Encyclopedia of Statistical Sciences Online